-The Developer shall clearly state the methods used in its assessment of the environmental effects of the development.
-In this description, the Developer shall consider environmental effects, such as direct and indirect, reversible and irreversible, short- and long-term and cumulative environmental effects of all development components.
+The Developer shall clearly state the methods used in its assessment of the environmental effects of the development in order for reviewers to fully understand the rationale, logic, assessment process, and conclusions reached.
+In this description, the Developer shall consider environmental effects, such as direct and indirect, reversible and irreversible, short- and long-term and cumulative environmental effects of all development components over all phases of the development, including long-term operations and maintenance.
 In predicting and assessing the development's effects, the Developer shall clearly state the elements and functions of the environment that may be affected, specifying the location, extent and duration of these effects and their overall impact.
 This assessment shall focus primarily on the biophysical and socio-economic elements (valued components) identified for the development (see Terms 10.1 and 10.2).

-For each element in Table 1 (Appendix A), a goal statement has been developed with the intention of reducing the effects of the proposed development on the biological, physical and human environments.
+For each element in Table 1, a goal statement has been developed with the intention of reducing the effects of the proposed development on the biological, physical and human environments.
 Impact predictions and the environmental impact assessment can be made against the elements and associated goal statements.
 Confidence associated with impact predictions should be described (quantified or measured) so that testable questions can be formulated to guide follow-up and monitoring programs (see Term 13).